Way to God

 Take North London for example.
-I’m not sure what the appeal is, but large Jewish communities always favoured the North.
+Large Jewish communities have always favoured the North.
 This is where you see people live out their culture and their way to God – Jewish families that you can’t miss, Jewish shops that you can’t help but wander into.
 You can’t tell a #Christian when you look at one, but you can tell a #Jewish person of the North just by their customs and dress.

-As soon as you move South say, #Brixton, you can hardly believe it’s still the same town of London.
-Strong Rastafari vibe, #reggae music pumped out of establishments, African (“Promised Land”) national colours in clothing, shops and street art… Rastas are gathering at the sides of the roads playing music and chilling.
-What you wanted to see about the Carribean spiritual side, can be viewed in front of your eyes.
+As soon as you move South say #Brixton, you can hardly believe that it is still the same town of London.
+Strong Rastafari vibes, #reggae music pumped out of establishments, African (“Promised Land”) national colours in clothing, shops and street art… Rasta’s are gathering at the sides of the roads playing music and ‘chilling’.
+What you wanted to see about the Caribbean spiritual side can be viewed in front of your eyes.